 Education & Training

-To become a Respiratory Therapist, an Associate’s Degree is required and acceptable programs are typically offered by colleges, universities, vocational-technical institutes and the Armed Forces.
+Ever wonder how to become a Respiratory Therapist?
+Well, to enter this career, an Associate’s Degree is required and acceptable programs are typically offered by colleges, universities, vocational-technical institutes and the Armed Forces.
 However, due to the nature of the work, many employers prefer their Respiratory Therapists to have obtained a Bachelor’s Degree.

 “Most states require that the RT school is accredited so make sure the school you attend has the required accreditation.
 Many states do require a 2-year degree in respiratory therapy which includes a required number of clinical hours,” Holland said.
 “I did not struggle with the schooling, but some students had difficulty, as it requires a lot of studying.”